-1. DEVELOPMENT GUIDELINES FOR CONTRIBUTING BUILDINGS
+DEVELOPMENT GUIDELINES FOR CONTRIBUTING BUILDINGS 1.

+Design Objectives

+1.1 Demolition

-Design Objectives 1.1 Demolition 1.1.1 Applications for the full demolition of the façade of dwellings will not be supported.
-1.1.2 The removal of original character features from a contributing dwelling which, are visible from
+1.1.1 1.1.1 Applications for the full demolition of the facade of dwellings will not be supported.

-1.1.2 The removal of original character features from a contributing dwelling which, are visible from the street will not be supported.
+- 1.1.2 The removal of original character features from a contributing dwelling which, are visible from the street will not be supported.
 Where original character features have been removed from dwellings, they should be reinstated where possible.